King-Hash-Org/KingHashAggregator/docs/lidoController.md

 title: Specification on the Lido Controller Contract
 ---

- Lido stakers can earn daily staking rewards by simply staking their assets through rebasing and re-onvesting through other DEFI Protocols - Yearn, Balancer, Curve, Harvest Finance , just to name afew.
+ Lido stakers can earn daily staking rewards by simply staking their assets through rebasing and re-investing through other DEFI Protocols - Yearn, Balancer, Curve, Harvest Finance , just to name afew.
 The Lido Controller Contract interacts with the LidoRouter and help to re-invest the user's STETH and generate yield accordingly to the selected strategy , this is available for both users and KingHash Aggregator to call.
  The Lido Controller Contract uses the following [`OwnableUpgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/access/OwnableUpgradeable.sol)
  [`ReentrancyGuardUpgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/security/ReentrancyGuardUpgradeable.sol)